plone/training/mastering-plone/what_is_plone.rst

 Volto Frontend
 --------------

 `Volto <https://github.com/plone/volto>`_ is the frontend for Plone 6 written in React.
-It uses the restapi to communicate with the backend and offers a modern user-experience.
+It uses the restapi to communicate with the backend and offers a modern user experience.

 Classic Frontend
 ----------------

-A stable alternative to the Javascript-Frontend Volto is the classic frontend of Plone that uses server-side rendered html.
+A stable alternative to the JavaScript frontend Volto is the classic frontend of Plone that uses server-side rendered HTML.
-Plone ships with a default-theme called Barceloneta.
+Plone ships with a default theme called Barceloneta.
-Since Plone 6 it uses `bootstrap 4 <https://getbootstrap.com/>`_.
+Since Plone 6 it uses `Bootstrap 4 <https://getbootstrap.com/>`_.